a wide range

 Just like granite, basalt is a magmatic or igneous rock.
 Magma can best be described as hot, liquid rock.
 It is found deep inside the earth.
 It makes its way outside through cracks or spectacular volcanic eruptions.
 Upon contact with air and/or water, the magma quickly cools down and becomes rock once again.

-what is ?
+what is Quartzite?

-what is ?
+what is Travertine?

-what is ?
+what is Onyx?

 what is Composite?